-Strapping on a good heart rate monitor is an easy way to supercharge your training.
+Strapping on a good heart rate monitor is an easy way to supercharge your running or training.
 It not only makes your stats more accurate, but it also enables you to start heart rate training in specific zones, which can make your regime more efficient.

 Increasingly, companies are starting to add heart rate monitors into running watches and fitness trackers, which use optical sensors to detect the blood racing through your veins.
 But as we've recently found out at Wareable, while these new optical sensors are a great way to ditch the chest strap and get beginners thinking about their heart rate, if you're serious about accuracy, you need to stick to the chest strap for the foreseeable future.